-Bentley (ed.): The Classic Theatre Vol. III (Doubleday Anchor), some selected
+Adams, J. Q.: Chief Pre-Shakespearian Dramas (Harrap), some selected plays.
+Bentley (ed.): The Classic Theatre Vol. III (Doubleday Anchor), some selected plays.

-Adams, J. Q.: Chief Pre-Shakespearean Dramas (Harrap), some selected plays.
-Shakespeare: some selected plays.
+Shakespeare: Some selected plays.

 Further plays by the authors named above may be prescribed.

-Beiber, M.: The History of the Greek and Roman Theatre (Princeton).
-Flickinger, R. S.: The Greek Theatre and its Drama.
-Chambers, E. K.: The Medieval Stage (Oxford).
+Bieber, M.: The History of the Greek and Roman Theatre.

+Mitto, H. D. F.: Greek Tragedy.

+Murray, G.: Euripides and his Age.

+Nicoll, A.: The Development of the Theatre.

+Laver, J.: Drama, its Costume and Decor.

-Chambers, E. K.: The Medieval Stage (Oxford).
+Nagler, A.: Sources of Theatrical History.
+Chambers, E. K.: The Medieval Stage, 2 vols.

+Young, K.: The Drama of the Medieval Church, 2 vols.

-Wickham, G.: Early English Stages (Kegan, Paul).
+Wickham, G.: Early English Stages, 2 vols.